testarnyttnamn/testnamemaster/README.md

 It is also possible to analyze the Euclid data alongside other external datasets within the Cobaya and CosmoSIS platforms.

-Further documentation is found [here](http://pf-ist-likelihood.pages.euclid-sgs.uk/likelihood-implementation/index.html)
+Further documentation is found in the [CLOE Read the Docs](https://testnamemaster.readthedocs.io/).
+The full development history is available to EC members [here](https://gitlab.euclid-sgs.uk/pf-ist-likelihood/likelihood-implementation).

 ## Integration of CLOE with other codes

 CLOE allows the user to obtain the linear matter power spectrum from either of the [CAMB](https://camb.readthedocs.io/en/latest/) and [CLASS](https://lesgourg.github.io/class_public/class.html) Boltzmann codes.

-In order to obtain cosmological parameter constraints, CLOE reads in the redshift distributions and computes the theoretical predictions of the Euclid observables, which are used together with the data and covariance to obtain the likelihood.
+In order to obtain cosmological parameter constraints, CLOE reads in derived data products such as redshift distributions and computes the theoretical predictions of the observables, which are used together with the measurements and covariance to obtain the likelihood.
 The likelihood is then evaluated across the parameter space using one of the samplers of [Cobaya](https://cobaya.readthedocs.io/en/latest/) or [CosmoSIS](https://cosmosis.readthedocs.io/en/latest/) to obtain the posterior probability.

 ## Installation